TapwaveZodiac/novelaiUKB/docs/Vibe-Transfer.md

 ## Why Vibe Transfer?

 You may remember **Prompt Mixing** (which you can still do).
-Vibe Transfer does more or less the same thing, but:
+Vibe Transfer does more or less the same thing, but it is more effective, doesn't require tag-searching, and also uses **no** tokens, and **no** extra Anlas.

-• Is more effective.

-• Requires less tag-searching.

-• Uses **no** tokens, and **no** extra Anlas.

 As a result, using "Key images" for Vibe Transfer is a much more versatile and stress-free way to tune your generations.
-Instead of using an image entirely as a base through Image To Image, you are using an image's *elements* as a base.
+Instead of using an image entirely as a base through Image To Image, you are using an image's *elements* as a base for *new* generations.

 This allows you to replicate style from artists that aren't well represented in the finetune, or characters that have a low amount of art.
 This is done in a way that actually respects the content, whereas Image To Image fundamentally applies the existing model vectors to the image, which makes you *lose* information.